 Indications for OPTIRAY 350:

-Adults: Peripheral and coronary arteriography and left ventriculography.
-For contrast enhanced computed tomographic imaging of the head and body.
-IV excretory urography.
-IV digital subtraction angiography and venography.
+Adults: Peripheral and coronary arteriography, and left ventriculography.
+Computed tomography (CT) imaging of the head and body, venography, and intravenous (IV) excretory urography.
+IV digital subtraction angiography (IV-DSA).
 Children: Angiocardiography.

 Radiopaque contrast agent.

 Nausea; hypersensitivity reactions, acute kidney injury, cardiovascular reactions, SCAR (eg, SJS/TEN, DRESS).
 Also in children: fever.

 OPTIRAY 240: Bottles (50mL)—25, 100mL, 200mL—12, Syringes (125mL)—20; OPTIRAY 300: Bottles (50mL)—25, 100mL, 150mL, 200mL—12, Syringes (50mL, 100mL)—20, RFID-Tagged syringes (100mL)—20; OPTIRAY 320: Vials (20mL, 30mL)—25, Bottles (50mL)—25, 100mL, 150mL, 200mL—12, Syringes (50mL, 75mL, 100mL, 125mL)—20, RFID-Tagged syringes (75mL, 100mL, 125mL)—20; OPTIRAY 350: Bottles (50mL)—25, 100mL, 150mL, 200mL—12, Syringes (50mL, 75mL, 100mL, 125mL)—20, RFID-Tagged syringes (50mL, 100mL, 125mL)—20